 Continue reading: Expat loneliness: How to make friends with Germans.

 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
 I am half German and half British and I offer psychotherapy and couples counselling in English, especially for expats living in Hamburg.
-You can book a free 60 minute initial session by sending me an email or calling me: (040) 46090233.
+To contact me, you can send me an email or call me: (040) 46090233.
 (Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!